srycyk/mine/README.md

 Also, you can specify the number of requests you want the proxy to be used for.
-Once the limit's exceeded, that particular IP address is dicarded, and a new one is fetched from another provider.
+Once the limit's exceeded, that particular IP address is discarded, and a new one is fetched from another provider.

 > Proxy servers trick the host into thinking